arikorn/companion-wiki/Setting-up-Developer-Environment.md

 For a simple windowing editor, you can try gedit.
 Install it with `sudo apt install gedit`

-TODO - we should recommend a free git gui tool  [Perhaps SmartGit?]
+TODO - we should recommend a free git gui tool  (_Perhaps SmartGit?_)

 ### 2a) Linux dependencies

 If you are using linux, you should follow the dependencies and udev rules steps as described in the README included in the release builds https://github.com/bitfocus/companion/tree/main/assets/linux.

-For WSL, you should follow the dependencies portion since you already installed the udev rules, above.
+For WSL, only follow the dependencies portion, since you already installed the udev rules, above.

 You may also need to install python, which on Ubuntu can be achieved with: `sudo apt install python`

-### 3) Companion preparation
+### 3) Companion preparation and development

 Using your git client, you can clone Companion.